 - The Superintendent (or designate) will be responsible for communication with the community via various media. - Information pertaining to the reason for the Hold and Secure will be updated to the school website.
-The District will also post updates on the District website. - -The principal (or designate) will inform teachers of the nature of the Hold and Secure. - The principal (or designate) or the teachers will inform students of the reason for the Hold and Secure. - It is important to remember that while many of these Hold and Secure situations will be brief in nature and will not affect most classroom activities, there are cases where there may be a lengthy disruption of regular activities. - In a situation where there are injuries, the status and location of the individuals should be made known to the Principal and all attempts should be made to provide first aid.
+The District will also post updates on the District website. - The principal (or designate) or the teachers will inform students of the reason for the Hold and Secure.

+It is important to remember that while many of these Hold and Secure situations will be brief in nature and will not affect most classroom activities, there are cases where there may be a lengthy disruption of regular activities.

+In a situation where there are injuries, the status and location of the individuals should be made known to the Principal and all attempts should be made to provide first aid.